 MTIs in training – These Airmen wear ABUs, but have not earned the right to wear the campaign hat yet.
 They are either being mentored or assessed by current MTIs.
 In essence, they are similar to student teachers.
-We had one who taught us a drill lesson while she was being evaluated, and who participated as an evaluator when we did Control (a drill assessment).
+We had one who taught us a drill lesson while she was being evaluated, and who participated as an evaluator when we did Control (a drilling assessment).

 MTIs being disciplined – These MTIs are referred to as having “lost their hat.”
 For whatever reason, if an MTI has received disciplinary action, they will lose the right to wear their hat for a period of time.
 I can only imagine that this is a huge ego blow, as the campaign hat is a visible symbol of your MTI duty.
 To lose one’s hat is a very public proclamation that they have done something wrong in the eyes of their leadership.

-US Air Force Academy Cadets – You’ll recognize cadets by their berets (worn instead of ABU hats), and by their USAFA PT uniforms that they’ll wear during drill.
-Cadets range between the ages of 17 and 23, and are down at Lackland as part of a summer tour.
+US Air Force Academy Cadets – You’ll recognize cadets by their berets (worn instead of ABU hats), and by their USAFA PT uniforms that they’ll wear during the drill.
+Cadets range between the ages of 17 and 23 and are down at Lackland as part of a summer tour.
 I’m not entirely sure if they are picked to do so, or if they choose to do so.
 If your flight has a cadet working with your MTI, they’ll take over some of the leadership roles, and may march you in Parade.
 They may conduct PT, work CQ, and eat at the Snake Pit with your MTIs.
 Generally, my experience with cadets at BMT has not been positive.
 Many of them seemed snooty in their demeanor, and they did not seem friendly at all, despite the fact that they had yet to graduate from the academy and become commissioned officers.

-[Edit: I was going to discuss MTI Tools in this post, but it’s getting lengthy enough, so I’ll save that topic for the next one!]
+[Edit: I was going to discuss MTI Tools in this post, but it’s getting lengthy enough, so I’ll save that topic for the next one!

 I’m a 31 year old Navy sister, Army wife - Air Force wife to a prior service Marine/Soldier, and an Air Force Reservist.
 I am a happy wife and mother.
 My husband switched branches and joined me in the Air Force Reserve.
 We look forward to a future of dual military service!